Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 Verify Your Proxy Setup

-Always test your proxy configuration before running large scraping jobs.
+Always test your proxy configuration before running large scraping jobs:

 from selenium import webdriver